Gurdwara: Structure and operation

+Gurdwaras

+As the Sikh population continued to grow, Guru Hargobind, the sixth Sikh guru, introduced the word "gurdwara".
+Gurdwaras evolved out of the earlier Dharamsal centres.

-The etymology of the term gurdwara is from the words gur (ਗੁਰ) (a reference to the Sikh gurus) and dwara (ਦੁਆਰਾ) (gateway in Gurmukhi), together meaning 'the gateway through which the guru could be reached'.
+The etymology of the term gurdwara is from the words gur (ਗੁਰ) (a reference to the Sikh gurus) and dwara (ਦੁਆਰਾ) (gateway in Punjabi), together meaning 'the gateway through which the guru could be reached'.
 Thereafter, all Sikh places of worship came to be known as gurdwaras.

 The use of 'sahib', as sometimes appended in the term Gurdwara Sahib, derives from a loanword of Arabic origin, meaning "companion" or "friend".

+Kanwarjit Singh Kang classifies gurdwaras into two distinct categories: